speaking-portal-project-team-a/The-Speaking-Portal-Project/README.md

 ### API

 Speaking Portal API creates an MP4 output animation from a synthesized speech file and text input based on Kukarella TTS.
-Text input is first read and generated into phonemes output file via the rhubarb library.
+Text and audio inputs are first processed and converted into a json file containing phonemes and their timings.
+This processing is done via the [Rhubarb library](https://github.com/DanielSWolf/rhubarb-lip-sync).
 (Phonemes are the smallest unit of sounds that uniquely identifies words from one another.)
 Once a phoneme file is created, it is processed in a phoneme processor, which maps phonemes to  mouth assets.
 The mouth assets are then added onto an avatar and rendered in a video file through ffmepg.
 The API, once request is received, initializes a node instance, creates a